jnozzi/cocoadev.com/markdown/SendingEmailMessages.md

 The next question is how can you attach a file using the mailto: syntax?
-I can send email using General/NSMailDelivery and even send attachments.
+I can send email using NSMailDelivery and even send attachments.
 But, what I'm really looking to do is to be able to popup the default mail app (whatever that may be), attach a file and let the user enter the email address and subject.

 -jth